How to use a credit card responsibly: 10 tips

 Using credit responsibly by doing things like making payments on time each month should keep your account in good standing.
 And sometimes, practicing good habits might lead your issuer to offer a higher credit limit on your card.

-Though you’re not required to accept an offer to increase your credit limit, it’s something you may want to consider.
-That’s because credit line increases raise your total available credit, which may help you keep your credit utilization lower.
-And that lower utilization ratio may be a good thing for your credit scores.
+Though you’re not required to accept an offer to increase your credit limit, you may want to consider it.
+Credit line increases raise your total available credit, which may help lower your credit utilization.
+And a lower utilization ratio is generally a good thing for your credit scores.

 10. Take advantage of your credit card rewards

-If you have a rewards credit card, like a cash back card or travel credit card, consider ways to get the most out of it.
+If you have a cash back or travel rewards credit card, consider ways to get the most out of it.

 Whether you’re establishing or rebuilding credit, a credit card can be a valuable tool when used responsibly.
-Creating good habits like making on-time payments, using only the credit you need and monitoring your credit can ensure that your credit card use is helping, not hurting.
+Creating good habits like making on-time payments, using only the credit you need and monitoring your credit can help you work toward your current and future financial goals.

 Related Content